A few months after my ex-husband and I decided to separate, I heard a lot of things from people who had been through a divorce:

-There is nothing more confusing than the ups and downs of a broken marriage.
-One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon and you feel hollow inside.
+Nothing is more confusing than a broken marriage’s ups and downs.
+One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself, and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon, and you feel hollow inside.

-No one mentions that guilt that will weight you down.
-That there will be days you wish you were a different person because maybe if you was, you would have been able to do better for your family and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put myself through the grinder some days.
+No one mentions that guilt that will weigh you down.
+That there will be days you wish you were a different person because maybe if you were, you would have been able to do better for your family, and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put me through the grinder some days.

-Each divorce is different and everyone handles their specific experience in their own way.
-But when you start the process, there are so many scary unknowns and no one is really prepared regardless of advice they get or books they read.
+Each divorce is different, and everyone handles their specific experience in their own way.
+But when you start the process, there are so many scary unknowns, and no one is prepared, regardless of the advice they get or books they read.

-The only thing you can do is take it minute by minute, take care of yourself and realize there are going to be some days that are just horrible whether it’s been two weeks or 10 years since your split.
+The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible, whether it’s been two weeks or ten years since your split.